Bullfighting is one of the most well-known and controversial Spanish traditions.

 It was a very pleasant sunny day with blue skies and exactly at 11 o’clock, the spectacle started.
 First, people on horses, then, the introduction of the 20 best young and brave recortadores in Spain.

-When they opened the gate, the first bull was released into the ring to the clamor and applause of the audience.
-The over 400kg animal looked completely disoriented and was running from one place to another and hitting the wood protection furiously when the assistants behind it moved their red cloths.
+When they opened the gate, the first bull was released into the ring to the clamour and applause of the audience.
+The over 400kg animal looked completely disoriented and was running from one place to another and hitting the wood protection furiously when the assistants behind it moved their red clothes.

-The 20 recortadores were divided in five different groups with only the best passing on to the next phase.
-Each one of them had to face the bull several times and was judge by their audaciousness and skill in avoiding the animals.
+The 20 recortadores were divided into five different groups with only the best passing on to the next phase.
+Each one of them had to face the bull several times and was judged by their audaciousness and skill in avoiding the animals.

 The first recortador placed himself in the middle of the ring.
 The bull charged towards him as he feinted to the left before swiftly and precisely moving to the right at the last minute, avoiding being gored.
 I was in awe and extremely tense.